CityU-AIM-Group/SOMA/README.md

 ## 🔥 Start Training

 We use two GPUs for training with 2 source images and 2 target images as input.
+Please take a look at the generated eval_results.txt file in OUTPUT_DIR, which saves the per-epoch evaluation results in the latex table format.
 ```bash
 GPUS_PER_NODE=2
 ./tools/run_dist_launch.sh 2 python main_multi_eval.py --config_file {CONFIG_FILE} --opts DATASET.AOOD_SETTING 1